writepython/djangosaml2/README.rst

 Changes in the urls.py file
 ---------------------------

-The next thing you need to do is to include ``djangosaml2.urls`` module to your main ``urls.py`` module::
+The next thing you need to do is to include ``djangosaml2.urls`` module in your main ``urls.py`` module::

   urlpatterns = patterns(